How income management can affect your pension

 - Youth Allowance

-DVA disability pensions are not subject to income management.
+DVA Disability Compensation Payments are not subject to income management.

 Will this affect my DVA payments?